bcjwong/Coursera_Capstone/Project Report.md

-# Crime Incidents & Venues Data Analysis in Boston, Massachusetts
+# Crime Incidents & Venues Data Analysis in Boston
+Coursera - Applied Data Science Capstone

-(Capstone Project - The Battle of Neighborhoods)
+A Capstone Project - The Battle of Neighborhoods

 ## Introduction/Business Problem
 The goal of this capstone project is to explore and extrapolate exisiting data to solve real life problems.
 Hence, for this project, we will look at which location in Boston is most promising for opening a new restaurant.
 Specifically, we will explore the crime rates in the 12 districts of Boston, different types of venues in each location, and output the safest and most profitable location to open a restaurant venue.